Catoosa County residents frustrated with new process for speaking at commission meetings

 “Guys…come on,” resident Wade Cardwell said.
 “You’re going to want to vote tonight on something that will chill free speech.
 Remember, you’ve got to face the voters.”

-Resident and retired Air Force Lieutenant Colonel Greg Gordy said his biggest issue is how the language seems to force the public’s hand on how they can speak on their concerns.
+Resident and retired Air Force Lt.
+Col. Greg Gordy said his biggest issue is how the language seems to force the public’s hand on how they can speak on their concerns.

 “My problem with the agenda item as written is that it has the words ‘shall be required’ and ‘must be submitted’,” Gordy said.
 “If the intent is really to improve communication, then approve a form and allow it to be submitted, but don’t require it.”